luoyitao/HSTasSOCP/README.md

 according to their functions.
 The text file, \`README-00.txt\', outlines the contents contained in the folders.
-Inside each folder, there is an associated text file, such as \`README-01MathematicaCubaCodeData.txt\' and so on, presenting more details on the codes and data files stored in that subfolder.
+Inside each folder, there is an associated text file, such as \`README-01MathematicaCubaCodeData.txt\' and so on, presenting more details on the codes and data files stored in that folder.
 For convenience, all these associated text files are stored in  Folder \`00CommentFiles\'.